- What is a Spouse Visa?

 What is a Spouse Visa?

-To find out more about how our Manchester immigration lawyers can help call us on 0161 826 9783.
-We offer advice and application services to suit your needs as a couple and an individual.
+To find out more about how our Manchester immigration lawyers can help, get in touch on 0161 826 9783.
+We offer advice and application services to suit your needs as a couple or as an individual.

-There are several Spouse Visa requirements you need to meet if you want to join your partner in the UK.
-These requirements are as follows:
+There are several UK Spouse Visa requirements you need to meet if you want to join your partner in the UK.

-- You are in a ‘genuine and subsisting’ relationship with a British partner.
-Settled people, including people with ILR, also count as ‘British’ in this sense
+- Like with any other UK Partner Visa, you must be in a ‘genuine and subsisting’ relationship with a British partner.
+Settled people, including people with Indefinite Leave to Remain, also count as ‘British’ in this sense

-- You are married to them and this marriage is recognised by international marriage laws
+- You must be married to a British citizen or settled person, and this marriage should be recognised by international marriage laws

-- You have met your partner, in person, on at least one occasion and you can prove this
+- You need to have met your UK national partner, in person, on at least one occasion and you can prove this

-- Your marriage is not a marriage of convenience and it has not been conducted for fraudulent purposes (also sometimes referred to has a ‘sham marriage’)
+- Your marriage must not be a marriage of convenience and it must not have been conducted for fraudulent purposes (also sometimes referred to as a ‘sham marriage’)

-- You have accommodation set up for you and your partner to live in that meets the Home Office’s criteria
+- You have accommodation set up for you and your UK national partner to live in that meets the Home Office’s criteria

 - You meet the English language requirements for this visa category